orellanagonzaloe/ZRadEfficiency/README.md

 ## Loop

 Creates a rootfile with all information in `output` directory.
-In `ZRadEfficiency.yaml` is the default configuration.
+In `ZRadEfficiency.yaml` is the default configuration, you can change it at your wish.
 You need to indicate the path to the ntuples from `RadiativeZ`.
 Wildcards and multiple path are possible (if you want to include both electron and muon decays together).
 Also year must be indicated to choose the correct trigger list.
 Example:

 	python ZRadEfficiency.py --loop --inputFiles /path/to/data15_EGAM3/*/* /path/to/data15_EGAM4/*/* --year 2015